 Adam Zak, founder and CEO of Adam Zak Executive Search.
 He is an accomplished senior executive with more than 25 years of experience spanning the areas of management, consulting, financial and operations management and talent acquisition.
-He co-authored the book, Simple Excellence: Organizing and Aligning the Management Team in a Lean Transformationclip_image001 detailing the role of senior management in achieving a successful transformation to organizational excellence.
-Adam-Zak
+He co-authored the book, Simple Excellence: Organizing and Aligning the Management Team in a Lean Transformation detailing the role of senior management in achieving a successful transformation to organizational excellence.

 Download PDF Transcript of Podcast